sardug10/Linked-List-/README.md

 #### Now, you can use this file by importing it in other files.

 ##### For an instance, create a new.py file in your **Project Folder** and try writing this on the top:- _from list import Singly_linked_list_ and now you can use all the methods defined in the list.py file without actually writing it out whole.
+You can go to problems folder in this repo to take reference on how to use this efficiently from some of the questions I did.